FusionAuth/fusionauth-site/site/_posts/2020-08-03-announcing-fusionauth-1-18.md

 ### Advanced Registration Forms

 FusionAuth now has support for [advanced registration forms](/docs/v1/tech/apis/forms).
 This [paid edition](/pricing) feature lets you build out flexible registration forms with no code required.
-You can add custom fields as well as controlling their display order.
+You can add custom fields as well as control their display order.
 You can also set up multiple pages for registration; for example, you can have a step gathering personal information and then a second step asking for application specific registration information.
 Here's an example of adding a field to a custom registration form:

 {% include _image.liquid src="/assets/img/blogs/release-1-18/add-custom-registration-flow.png" alt="Adding a field to a custom registration form." class="img-fluid" figure=false %}